Additional HTTP Endpoints

 In addition to the API functions described in Controller API Reference and External API Reference, we also have a number of simple HTTP endpoints that will allow you to get certain forms of data quickly and easily.

-command in a temporary folder assigned by the operating system.
+FOLDER/FILE.EXTCaptivate stores all files including images downloaded from the Internet using the downloadImage command in a temporary folder assigned by the operating system.
 The Captivate API can access these local files directly through the file system, but controllers can get them through regular HTTP calls to this endpoint.

 Example:

-let url = 'https://newbluefx.com/wp-content/uploads/2019/07/nb_logo.png';
+const url = 'https://newbluefx.com/wp-content/uploads/2019/07/nb_logo.png';

 /*